Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 ## Analysis (using AI Engine API)
 ### Generated Code
-![Fig. 3](./images/api_asm.PNG "API Assembler Code") In the generated assembly code, note that there are 13 `VFPMAC`s: 6 for each even and odd column, and another for summing the final accumulator results.
-Note that the `VFPMAC` instructions are not as tightly packed, i.e., some `VFPMAC`s have other instructions between them.
-Note also that there are 2 sections where the 13 `VFPMACs` occur, effectively halving the number of iterations in the outer loop.
+![Fig. 3](./images/api_asm.PNG "API Assembler Code") There are 13 `VFPMAC`s in the generated assembly code: six for each even and odd column and another for summing the final accumulator results.
+The `VFPMAC` instructions are not as tightly packed.
+That is, some `VFPMAC`s have other instructions between them.
+There are two sections where the 13 `VFPMACs` occur, effectively halving the number of iterations in the outer loop.

 ### Throughput
-The `burst_cnt` variable determines the total number of samples processed during each function call.
-The inner loop processes 8 samples per iteration, so the total number of processed samples will be `burst_cnt` * 8.
+The `burst_cnt` variable determines the number of samples processed during each function call.
+The inner loop processes eight samples per iteration, so the total number of processed samples is `burst_cnt` * 8.

 The throughput is obtained as follows (see `api_thruput.xlsx`):

-* build and run the design
+* Build and run the design.
-* open `aiesimulator_output/default.aierun_summary`
+* Open `aiesimulator_output/default.aierun_summary`.
-* Get the `Total Function + Descendants Time (cycles)` for the `main` function (`num_cycles`)
+* Get the `Total Function + Descendants Time (cycles)` for the `main` function (`num_cycles`).
-* Throughput = `clk_freq` * (`burst_cnt` * 8)/num_cycles
+* Throughput = `clk_freq` *(`burst_cnt`* 8)/num_cycles.

-The thoughput with a 1GHz clock for different values of `burst_cnt` are shown below.
+The throughput with a 1 GHz clock for different values of `burst_cnt` are as follows:

 <b>IIR Throughput (with API)</b>
 |                           |       |       |       |       |       |       |     |